Questrade review: The best Canadian online brokerage

 Questrade IQ Edge

 IQ Edge will appeal more to active traders, with added customization, and features such as a dedicated options trading layout.
 It allows traders to place advanced orders, including various options strategies.
-There are more options when it comes to screen settings, which can make for a more user-friendly trading experience.
+There are more options when it comes to screen settings, which can make for more user-friendly trading experience.

 Questrade mobile app